 - English (including expository writing): two courses.

-- The Association of American Medical Colleges will introduce a revised MCAT in 2015.
-The revised exam will necessitate additional preparatory coursework in biochemistry, statistics, psychology, and sociology.
+- The Association of American Medical Colleges introduced a revised MCAT in 2015.
+The revised exam has necessitated additional preparatory coursework in biochemistry, statistics, psychology, and sociology.

 The foreign language and general education coursework for the College of Arts & Sciences degree are satisfactory for all medical schools.
-In addition to the basic courses listed above, a number of medical schools may require one or more additional courses such as biochemistry or literature.
+In addition to the basic courses listed above, medical schools may require one or more additional courses.
 Premedical studies do not constitute a major or a minor program.
 Premedical students must declare a major by the end of their sophomore year and are encouraged to pick an area (not necessarily science) in which they have a strong academic interest.

 Pre-dental and Pre-veterinary Students ordinarily follow a premedical program, except when the schools to which the candidates apply indicate special requirements.
 Veterinary schools often require additional coursework in biology and animal sciences, and dental schools often require a course in biochemistry.
 Dental programs require the Dental Admission Test (DAT).
 Veterinary programs generally require the Graduate Record Examination (GRE).

 Students who are interested in applying to law school should register early in their college careers with pre-law advising.
-The Pre-Professional Advising Office, located at 100 Bay State Road, 4th Floor, has information and materials relating to law school and law-related careers.
+The Pre-Professional Advising office has information and materials relating to law school and law-related careers.
 General informational meetings are held each year, and individual advising appointments may be scheduled with pre-law advisors throughout the year.